-Sometimes it’s hard to separate myself.
+Sometimes it’s hard to separate my self.
 I am very invested in the students.
 Their failures are my failures, their success is my success.

 You have been tapped to lead the Youth American Grand Prix (YAGP) program here at KCBS.
 What experience do you have with YAGP and what are your goals for KCBS in competing?

 I brought students to YAGP for several years before moving to KC.
 What I like about YAGP for our students is that it challenges and motivates them.
 They are coached in artistic nuance and small details of technique.
 They learn to be accountable for the corrections they receive.
-I have seen kids really flourish with the one-on-one attention and extra performance opportunities.
-As they are learning parts from classical repertoire, they are exposed to some of the history of ballet: choreographers, composers, and libretto.
+I have seen kids really flourish with one-on-one attention and extra performance opportunities.
+As they are learning parts from the classical repertoire, they are exposed to some of the history of ballet: choreographers, composers, and libretto.
 They are also exposed to other talented kids their age from around the country.
 For me, its the process of preparing that is important, not necessarily the end result.

 And, what do you consider successes or strengths from last year’s program?

 I saw a huge improvement in all of the students who participated last year.
 They were also very supportive of one another and represented the school very well on a national level.